sts10/medic/readme.markdown

 ## How I choose to use this tool

-1. [Download the PwnedPasswords list](https://haveibeenpwned.com/Passwords) (11 GB compressed, 22GB extracted).
+1. [Download the PwnedPasswords list](https://haveibeenpwned.com/Passwords) in the SHA-1 format, ordered by prevalence (this text file will be about 11 GB compressed, 22GB extracted).
 2. Open your KeePass database in KeePassXC or whatever desktop app you use to open your database.
 3. Export your KeePass database to a CSV file (In KeePassXC: `Database` menu > "Export to CSV...")
 (Heads up, this file includes your passwords, so be careful).
 4. Lock your KeePass database.